VincentSolconBraze/braze-games-library/games/spin-the-wheel/customization-guide.md

 Remember: The game is designed to work out-of-the-box.
 Only customize what you need to change for your campaign goals.

 ---

-For technical support, consult your Braze CSM or engineering team.